 In spite of all the euphoria, immigrants have to overcome significant obstacles on their way to self-employment.
 These range from access to information on self-employment and legal requirements regarding their residency status to the recruitment of skilled workers and apprentices and the transfer of companies to suitable successors.

 These challenges need to be faced and appropriate concepts have to be made available.
 We can rely on tools developed together with colleagues, inlcuding the ideal-typical startup process, the multi-lingual dossier on terms relating to startup support, the seminar for individual and target group specific consulting.
 Migration-specific instruments for the consolidation of companies and company succession are currently being developed.

 Our work and the good practice arising from it do not remain hidden.
-They are made accessible to the general public thanks to our ongoing dialogue with practice, politics, public administration and academia.
-To this end, we have organised the "Expert Forum on Migrant Economic" as a platform for current issues and developments relating to migrant entrepreneurship in Germany.
+They are made accessible to the general public thanks to our ongoing dialogue with practicioners, politics, public administration and academia.
+To this end, we have organised the "Expert Forum on Migrant Economy" as a platform for current issues and developments relating to migrant entrepreneurship in Germany.